 Section 4: Are there other tools that can cut dados?

 Yes, a router and a circular saw mounted on a table saw can also cut dados.
-However, it is more herculean and less accurate than using a dado blade set.
+However, it is more strenuous and less accurate than a dado blade set.

 4.1 The ban on dado blade set in Europe